NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/hera_user_guide.rst

      ;;
    esac

-  *bash-4.2$

-| In this case, we have a single node with two MPI ranks
-  running each spawning 4 OpenMP threads.
-The
-| threads are placed such that each set is running on its
+In this case, we have a single node with two MPI ranks running each spawning 4 OpenMP threads.
+The threads are placed such that each set is running on its own socket:
-  own socket:

 .. code-block:: shell

-  *bash-4.2$ mpirun*env OMP_NUM_THREADS 4*n 2*machinefile $PBS_NODEFILE ./r4.sh
+   $ mpirun -env OMP_NUM_THREADS 4 -n 2 -machinefile $PBS_NODEFILE ./r4.sh
    PMI_RANK: 1
    lrank:    1
    PMI_RANK: 0